andikazidan/FP_ABD/README.md

 4. Open PHPMyAdmin (http://localhost/phpmyadmin)

-5. Create a bbdms with the name bbdms
+5. Create a report_generator with the name report_generator

 6. Import report_generator.sql file (available inside the zip package in the SQL file folder)